Contamination Detection for VLMs using Multi-Modal Semantic Perturbation: Abstract

 \section{Abstract}

 Recent advances in Vision–Language Models (VLMs) have achieved state-of-the-art performance on numerous benchmark tasks.
 However, the use of internet-scale, often proprietary, pretraining corpora raises a critical concern for both practitioners and users: inflated performance due to \emph{test-set leakage}.
 While prior works have proposed mitigation strategies such as decontamination of pretraining data and benchmark redesign for LLMs, the complementary direction of developing detection methods for \emph{contaminated VLMs} remains underexplored.
 To address this gap, we deliberately contaminate open-source VLMs on popular benchmarks and show that existing detection approaches either fail outright or exhibit inconsistent behavior.
 We then propose a novel simple yet effective detection method based on \textit{multi-modal semantic perturbation}, demonstrating that contaminated models fail to generalize under controlled perturbations.
 Finally, we validate our approach across multiple realistic contamination strategies, confirming its robustness and effectiveness.
-The code and perturbed dataset will be released publicly.
+The code and perturbed dataset are released here: \href{https://github.com/jadenpark0/mm-perturb}{https://github.com/jadenpark0/mm-perturb}.